Team-1280-Training/Unit-2/README.md

 ## Operators
 We use symbols called **operators** to (you guessed it!) perform a variety of operations on values, called **operands**. \
-There are many different types of operators, and we'll cover the most commonly used ones here!
+There are many different types of operators, and we'll cover the most commonly used ones here! \
+Most operators require two operands (*binary operators*), but some only need one (*unary* operators).

 An **expression** is a combination of operators and operands, which produces a single value when **evaluated**. \
 Note that Java does not care about where a value came from: a variable, directly written, a calculation/expression; they can all be used interchangeably where ever a value is expected.